hashicorp/terraform-provider-nomad/website/docs/r/job.html.markdown

 ```

 Variables must have known-values at plan time.
 This means that you will not be
-able to reference values from resoruces that don't exist in the Terraform state
+able to reference values from resources that don't exist in the Terraform state
 yet.
 Instead, use [string templates][tf_docs_string_template] or the
 [`templatefile`][tf_docs_templatefile] Terraform function to provide a fully
 rendered jobspec.